kyberdrb/installed_packages_linux/README.md

         Source: https://wiki.archlinux.org/index.php/Media_Transfer_Protocol#gvfs-mtp

 * make cmake gdb lldb libc++ gtest perf valgrind - C/C++ toolchain; `libc++`is a C++ standard library for LLVM
-* clion clion-cmake clion-gdb clion-jre clion-lldb - C/C++ IDE from JetBrains with bundled toolchains and Google Test Framework; all packages must be installed to have a fully functional IDE
+* clion=2021.2.2-1 clion-cmake=2021.2.2-1 clion-gdb=2021.2.2-1 clion-jre=2021.2.2-1 clion-lldb=2021.2.2-1 - C/C++ IDE from JetBrains with bundled toolchains and Google Test Framework; all packages must be installed to have a fully functional IDE
+    - I'm using the version 2021.2.2-1 because it's the last version for which the trial period depends on the local machine - offline evaluation - and thus the evaluation period can be reset indefinitely by saving current CLion configuration and relaunching a [evaluation reset script](https://github.com/kyberdrb/JetBrains_Utilities_Unlimited/blob/master/reset_clion_evaluation.sh) locally, as opposed to the version >2021.2.3, in which the evaluation period depends on the user's JetBrains account which is controlled by the JetBrains company, not by the user.
+Once the evaluation period for CLion on the user's JetBrains account expires, the evaluation period cannot be resetted and the user either
+        - buys the license,
+        - rolls back to the 2021.2.2-1 version and will be using this older version,
+        - or starts using other IDE for C/C++ (i.e. Eclipse, CodeBlocks, ...)
+    - To install CLion 2021.2.2-1 from the cache, I used the command

+            sudo pacman -U \
+                /var/cache/pacman/pkg/clion-1\:2021.2.2-1-x86_64.pkg.tar.zst \
+                /var/cache/pacman/pkg/clion-cmake-1\:2021.2.2-1-x86_64.pkg.tar.zst \
+                /var/cache/pacman/pkg/clion-gdb-1\:2021.2.2-1-x86_64.pkg.tar.zst \
+                /var/cache/pacman/pkg/clion-jre-1\:2021.2.2-1-x86_64.pkg.tar.zst \
+                /var/cache/pacman/pkg/clion-lldb-1\:2021.2.2-1-x86_64.pkg.tar.zst

+    - I want to have all my project on my git repo.
+First I created a repo `CLionProjects` on GitHub which I cloned into `~/git/kyberdrb/`.
+Then I copied the content of the `~/CLionProjects` into `~/git/kyberdrb/CLionProjects`.
+Then I created the `.gitignore` file to exclude JetBrains IDE files.
+Finally I created a shortcut to redirect the default path for CLion projects from `~/CLionProjects` to `~/git/kyberdrb/CLionProjects` with command:

+            ln -s /home/laptop/git/kyberdrb/CLionProjects /home/laptop/CLionProjects

+        Now all new CLion projects will be by default redirected to my git repository for CLion Projects, thus changing the defaul directory for all subsequent CLion projects.

     - perf - profiling tool for Linux kernel; useful for CLion; set it up in CLion under "File -> Settings -> Build, Execution, Deployment -> Dynamic analysis tools" - run profiler via "Run -> Profile '<ProjectName>'"
     - valgrind - memory leaks test; useful for CLion; set it up in CLion under "File -> Settings -> Build, Execution, Deployment -> Dynamic analysis tools" - run Valgrind via "Run -> Run '<ProjectName>' with Valgrind Memcheck"
     - gdb: I chose to disable colors in the GDB because I found some words harder to read on Terminal with black background, e.g. the `auto` keyword which was blue.
 Therefore, I created a file `~/.gdbinit` with this content